miklevin/MikeLev.in/api.md

 Phantom Inventory Island       phantom-inventory-island            foo-bar
 ```

-Rationale: To retrieve project data for an organization, you’ll need an `Organization` slug (org) that links to the Botify account.
+**Rationale**: To retrieve project data for an organization, you’ll need an `Organization` slug (org) that links to the Botify account.
 This list provides each project’s name, slug, and associated user login, which you can use to identify and manage projects tied to a specific organization.

 # List Analyses: How To Get the List of Analysis Slugs Given a Project